El Capitan: In currency

 El Capitan is featured on a United States quarter dollar coin minted in 2010 as part of the America the Beautiful Quarters series.

-In film
+In film and TV

 In the opening title sequence of Star Trek V: The Final Frontier, James T. Kirk, portrayed by William Shatner, attempts a free solo climb of El Capitan.
+It is also an important setting in the Netflix series Untamed.

 In technology

 Apple named its 12th major release of macOS after El Capitan.

+The El Capitan supercomputer located in Lawrence Livermore National Laboratory is named after El Capitan.
+It is currently the fastest supercomputer in the world.